gmc-code/PC-Python/docs/python/variables.rst

     and, as, assert, async, await, break, class, continue, def, del, elif, else, except, False, finally, for, from, global, if, import, in, is, lambda, None, nonlocal, not, or, pass, raise, return, True, try, while, with, yield,

 A list of keywords can be shown by typing ``help("keywords")`` to the Python interpreter or using ``print(help("keywords"))``.
-A second method for lsit ekywords usesthe keyword library.
+A second method for listing keywords uses the keyword library. (see: https://docs.python.org/3/library/keyword.html)

 .. code-block:: python